close

 This file photo taken on January 26, 2022, shows the seal for the International Monetary Fund (IMF) in Washington, DC. — AFP

-WASHINGTON: The International Monetary Fund’s (IMF) Executive Board has greenlighted a 37-month $7 billion Extended Fund Facility (EFF) for Pakistan, with the incumbent government hoping that it would be the country’s last.
+WASHINGTON: The International Monetary Fund (IMF) Executive Board on Wednesday approved a $7 billion Extended Fund Facility (EFF) for Pakistan, with the first tranche of $1.1 billion likely to be released by September 30, 2024.

-PM Shehbaz said the increase in business activities and investment in the country was welcome and a “testament to the hard work of the economic team”.
+PM Shehbaz said the increase in business activities and investment in the country was welcome and a testament to the hard work of the economic team.

 “If the same hard work continues, God willing, this will be Pakistan’s last IMF programme,” the prime minister added.

+In July this year, Pakistan and the IMF started negotiating the 37-month loan programme.
 The approval finally came following the confirmation of $12 billion in bilateral loans from Saudi Arabia, China and the UAE and the external financing of $2 billion.

 According to insiders, Pakistan owes $5 billion to Saudi Arabia in the form of cash deposits.
 It must be noted that Pakistan also holds $4 billion in deposits from China and $3 billion from the UAE.